tamarin-prover/tamarin-prover/src/002_installation.md

   make default
 ```

-   The installation process lets you know where the `tamarin-prover`
+   The installation process informs you where the `tamarin-prover`
    executable will be installed, for example, in `~/.local/bin/`.
 Move the
    binary to a directory in your executables path or add
    `~/.local/bin/` to your path.